amazon-connect/amazon-connect-salesforce-cti/README.md

 - When linking internally, make sure that the header of the section the link points to has an id that matches the text of the link, lowercase, and with dashes (-) in place for spaces. ex. \[Key Benefits and Requirements\]\(...\) will navigate to a link with id 'key-benefits-and-requirements'
+- To make sure a header is added to the table of contents, add the class "toc" to the header. ex \<h1 class="toc"\> Key Benefits and Requirements \<\/h1\>
+- Entries in the table of contents are indented based on header level (h1 - 0 indent, h2 - 1 indent, etc)